AIE-London/blockchain-insurance/README.md

 To test it is up and running properly hit [http://localhost:7050/chain](http://localhost:7050/chain)

-### Deploying chaincode for development (Only currently working in the 4 peer environmen)
+### Deploying chaincode for development (Only currently working in the 4 peer environment)

 To run chaincode locally without having to deploy from a github url: